coderanger/rackspace_devex_jobs/engineering-manager.md

 on our tools, SDKs and other work.

-**This position is available to remote (US) workers and can additionally include relocation to one of Rackspace's US offices in Austin TX, San Antonio TX, San Francisco, CA or Blacksburg, VA**
+**This position is available to remote (US) workers and can additionally include relocation to one of Rackspace's US offices in Austin, TX; San Antonio, TX;
+San Francisco, CA; or Blacksburg, VA.**

 ### Ideal candidates:
 * Highly collaborative in nature and able to advocate for customer needs.